 Are you interested in finding out more about Microservices from basic to more complex patterns?
-This is a collection of resources that you will find useful.
+This is a collection of resources that you might find useful.

 Title: What are Microservices?
 [Costs and Benefits]